yassh/spread-eagle/README.md

 - `yarn fix` - to fix problems
 - `yarn test` - to test
 - `yarn checkall` - to run `yarn lint` and `yarn test`

+## How to track page views in Google Analytics (GA4)

+1. Set the Google Analytics measurement ID to the environment variable `NEXT_PUBLIC_GA_MEASUREMENT_ID`.
+1. Disable the "Page changes based on browser history events" option in the Google Analytics console.